hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/code_checker_en.md

 ```

 ### Changes Made:
-- Added placeholder functions `my_function` and `my_other_function` to illustrate how tests would be written.
+- Added placeholder functions `my_function` and `my_other_function` to illuStarte how tests would be written.
 Replace with your actual functions.
 - Created test functions to cover valid input, invalid input, and edge cases.
 - Used `pytest.raises` for exception handling tests.
 - Added docstrings to test functions.